YOU54F/pact-plugin-template-dotnet/README.md

 The protoc compiler must be installed for this plugin

-See Dart specific instructions [here](https://github.com/google/protobuf.dart/tree/master/protoc_plugin#how-to-build)
+See .NET specific instructions [here](https://github.com/grpc/grpc-dotnet#to-start-using-grpc-for-net) and the official Microsoft docs [page](https://learn.microsoft.com/en-us/aspnet/core/grpc/protobuf?view=aspnetcore-7.0) for knowledge about construction Protobuf messages in .NET

 ### Create your new repository